dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * NumberAllelesSimulatedInDemHistory - This is the total number of alleles that were simulated to obtain the results from the AllelesWithSelectionCoefficientFile.

-* FourNsIntervalLength - This is the length of each of the 4Ns intervals inspected.
+* FourNsIntervalLength - This is the length of each of the sj 4Ns intervals inspected.

-* FourNsIntervalNumber - How many 4Ns intervals were inspected.
+* FourNsIntervalNumber - How many sj 4Ns intervals were inspected.
 The first interval inspected goes from 4Ns = 0 to 4Ns = FourNsIntervalLength, the second interval goes from 4Ns = FourNsIntervalLength to 4Ns = 2*FourNsIntervalLength

 ## 6) Calculate L and mean recombination rate from genomic data

 The start point are three files: A Plink tped and a Plink tfam file where the information has been phased.
 We also assume that you have a file with the frequency of the low-frequency derived alleles.

-bash CalculateLData.sh PositionsFilePrefix SNPNumberToTake FrequencyFile PlinkTpedFilePrefix PlinkTfamFilePrefix IndividualsToTake HapLengthToTake
+bash CalculateLData.sh PositionsFilePrefix FrequencySNPFile SNPNumberToTake  PlinkTpedFilePrefix PlinkTfamFilePrefix IndividualsToTake HapLengthToTake

-PositionsFilePrefix - This file is produced after running
+* PositionsFilePrefix - Prefix of the files that contain the positions that will be used to compute L.

+* FrequencySNPFile - A list of the SNPs at a certain frequency in the population.

+* SNPNumberToTake - The row number defininf the SNP that will be taken from the FrequencySNPFile file to calculate L.

+* PlinkTpedFilePrefix - Prefix of the tped file

+* PlinkTfamFilePrefix - Prefix of the tfam file

+* IndividualsToTake - List of individuals from the Plink files that will be used to calculate L.

+* HapLengthToTake - The L values calculated will start from the focal variant analyzed up to the value of HapLengthToTake .
+If there are no differences in the haplotype pairs from the focal variant up to HapLengthToTake, this will be noted in the output.

 As an example, you can run: